Background pattern

 Warnings and precautions

-Before each treatment with Docetaxel, a blood test will be performed to check that you have a sufficient number of blood cells and sufficient liver function to receive this medication.
-If you have alterations in your white blood cells, you may experience fever or associated infections.
+Before each treatment with Docetaxel, you will have a blood test to check that you have a sufficient number of blood cells and sufficient liver function to receive this medicine.
+In case of alterations in white blood cells, you may suffer from fever or associated infections.

-Inform your doctor, hospital pharmacist, or nurse immediately if you have abdominal pain or tenderness, diarrhea, rectal bleeding, bloody stools, or fever.
-These symptoms may be the first signs of severe gastrointestinal toxicity, which can be fatal.
+Inform your doctor, hospital pharmacist, or nurse immediately if you have abdominal pain or sensitivity, diarrhea, rectal bleeding, blood in stools, or fever.
+These symptoms could be the first signs of severe gastrointestinal toxicity, which can be fatal.
 Your doctor must address this immediately.

 Inform your doctor, hospital pharmacist, or nurse if you have vision problems.
-If you have vision problems, particularly blurred vision, an eye and vision examination must be performed immediately.
+In case of vision problems, particularly blurred vision, an eye examination and vision test must be performed immediately.

 Inform your doctor, hospital pharmacist, or nurse if you have heart problems.